 Li documented Think Impact’s (formerly known as Student Movement for Real Change) first exchange program that promoted U.S. college students in assisting local communities in teaching science and mathematics classes, directing community health days, building libraries and football fields.
 The organization used Li’s photos and film to market and expand their program to a wider audience.
 In tandem with Think Impact, The Buffelshoek Trust develops the basic living standards of the people in the Manyeleti villages in the Limpopo Province of South Africa.
 The organization hired Li to film and edit a short documentary to capture their achievements.Video Watch the short film: Think Impact in South Africa

-Li founded Artfully AWARE (AfA) in 2007 and served as its Executive Director for seven years.
+Li founded Artfully AWARE (AfA) and served as its Executive Director.
 AfA used creativity as an important tool for social improvement and emotional recovery of persons who experienced traumatic events, disabilities or inadequate living conditions.
 AfA maintained Special Consultative Status with the United Nations Economic and Social Council (ECOSOC) and was a member of the Clinton Global Initiative and the United Nations Global Compact.
 Her photographs document the programs, and many were used as part of innovative community development projects and exhibited at advocacy events in the USA, Europe and Africa.